Zrealshadow/Zrealshadow.github.io/_posts/2019-2-21-TOEFL_READING_PRACTICE_1.md

 ​	In seeking to describe the origins of theater, **one must rely primarily on speculation**, since there is little concrete evidence on which to draw.**The most widely accepted theory**, championed by anthropologists in the late nineteenth and early twentieth centuries, **envisions theater as emerging out of myth and ritual**.**The processperceived by these anthropologists may be summarized briefly.** During the early stages of its development, **a society becomes aware of forces that appear to influence or control its food supply and well-being**.
-Having little understanding of natural causes, **it attributes both desirable and undesirable occurrences to supernatural or magical forces**, and**it searches for means to win the favor of these forces **.
-Perceiving an apparent connection between certain actions performed by the group and the result it desires, **the group repeats, refines and formalizes those actions into fixed ceremonies, or rituals**
+Having little understanding of natural causes, **it attributes both desirable and undesirable occurrences to supernatural or magical forces**, and**it searches for means to win the favor of these forces.** Perceiving an apparent connection between certain actions performed by the group and the result it desires,**the group repeats, refines and formalizes those actions into fixed ceremonies, or rituals**